mitap45/jm-warehouse-api/README.md

 This project is sample warehouse api project.
 This project developed using Symfony **v4.2** , php **v7.2** , mariadb **10.1**.
-With using this api you can the operations below
+With using this api you can do the operations below

 - Login: login with username and password and get token
 - Give Order